Intention-Aware Planner for Robust and Safe Aerial Tracking: Intention-Driven Target Motion Prediction

-In this paper, we take $\mathcal{I}_0$ as the input set ($m_i=4$), and the state transition equations are shown in Tab. \ref{tab:state_trans}.
-By finding a minimum-cost path, we obtain a series of target future positions (shown in Fig. \ref{fig:motion_pre}) as well as the corresponding time stamps, denoted by
+In this paper, we take $\mathcal{I}_0$ as the input set ($m_i=4$), and each intention generates one primitive ($m_0=1$).
+The state transition models of $i_{cv}$, $i_{tl}$ (or $i_{tr}$) and $i_{dec}$ are CV, CT (Coordinated Turn) and CA (Constant acceleration) respectively, shown in Tab. \ref{tab:state_trans}.
+By finding a minimum-cost path, a series of target future positions (shown in Fig. \ref{fig:motion_pre}) as well as the corresponding time stamps are obtained, denoted by